GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 ```

 ### Step 2: Compile TPLs
-The **`tpls.sh`** script configures and compiles the Third-Party Libraries.
-This involves copying a custom configuration file and executing the build commands:
+The script **`tpls.sh`** configures and compiles the Third-Party Libraries.
+The main steps it performs are as follows:

 - It loads the necessary modules.
-- It copies the CMake configuration file (`sherlock-custom.cmake`) into the appropriate directory for GEOS.
-- It executes the `config-build.py` script to configure TPLs for Debug builds before running `make` to compile them.
+- It executes the `config-build.py` script to configure TPLs for Debug builds and runs `make` to compile them.

 **Content of `tpls.sh`:**